 On the other hand, the EMA would be more responsive to such changes by placing more weight on the latest developments in price.
 A trader can customize the weight the indicator needs to assign to the latest data point based on their importance to the latest figure.
 It is this particular feature that makes EMA a more effective tool than the simple average.

 Here “t” denotes the instant for which the EMA needs to be calculated, and “t-1” is the previous instant.

 The formula for the multiplier is the following:

 Multiplier = Smoothing Factor / (1 + number of days)

 So, if you want to put more weight on the latest data point, you can do it by increasing the smoothing factor and decreasing the number of days.
-The next section will tell you how the exponential moving average formula can be used to calculate an actual EMA using different inputs namely the closing price, smoothing factor, and the number of days.
+The next section will tell you how to use the exponential moving average formula to calculate an actual EMA using different inputs, namely the closing price, smoothing factor, and the number of days.

 Let us develop the EMA profile of an asset from scratch.
-Some of the parameters we need to define at the beginning are the smoothing factor and the number of days.
+Some of the parameters we need to define first are the smoothing factor and the number of days.
 If we need to calculate the 50-day EMA, we would require 51 data points.
-The simple average of the first 50 data points would be the EMAt-1 in our first iteration, since we do not have a history for the EMA.
+The simple average of the first 50 data points would be the EMAt-1 in our first iteration since we do not have a history for the EMA.
 We would process it by using a smoothing factor of 2.
 First, we need to find the multiplier based on these two inputs.

 Multiplier = 2 / (1 + 50) = 0.0392

 Now, if the simple average of the past 50 days was 100 and the closing stock price today is 125, the EMA would be calculated as:

 EMA = 125 * 0.0392 + 100 * (1 – 0.0392) = 100.98